 - Slowly breathe as you push your tailbone towards your heels.

-If you’d like to further stretch your triceps with the Childs pose, considering elevating your palms with either a pillow or a hard surface.
+If you’d like to further stretch your triceps with the Child’s pose, consider elevating your palms with either a pillow or a hard surface.